-To ensure that no additions or improvements are made to the garage/pool house structure that may further intensify the use without due consideration of the potential cumulative impacts, the Commission finds it necessary to require the applicant to record a future development deed restriction, which will require the applicant to obtain an amended or new coastal permit if additions or improvements to the garage/pool house structure are proposed in the future as required by Special Condition number two (2).

-The Commission finds that as conditioned, the proposed project is consistent with Section 30250(a) and with all the applicable policies of the Coastal Act.
+The Commission has approved many similar projects that have established a maximum size of 750 sq. ft. habitable space for development which may be considered a secondary dwelling unit.
+The guest house is considered a second residential unit.
+However, to ensure that no additions or improvements are made to the guest house that may further intensify the use without due consideration of the potential cumulative impacts, the Commission finds it necessary to require the applicant to record a future development deed restriction, which will require the applicant to obtain an amended or new coastal permit if additions or improvements to the guest house are proposed in the future as required by Special Condition 2.
+For these reasons, the Commission finds that , as conditioned, the proposed project is consistent with Section 30250 and 30252 of the Coastal Act.

-D. Visual Impacts
+F. Visual Impacts